-- 1. A student must be of junior or senior standing and have earned a high school GPA of 3.0 or higher.
-In special cases, a sophomore may be permitted to enroll at UCA's discretion upon the recommendation of and justification by an appropriate high school representative, typically the principal or counselor. - To enroll in any UCA Core course, the student must (a) have scored 19 or higher on the ACT Reading sub-test or (b) have earned a score on the Aspire or PSAT assessments that are projected to produce a 19 or higher on the ACT Reading sub-test or (c) have earned an equivalent score on the SAT, ASSET, or ACCUPLACER exam. - 3.
-To enroll in courses in English or mathematics, a student must (a) have scored 19 or higher on the respective ACT sub-test or (b) have earned a score on the Aspire or PSAT assessments that are projected to produce a 19 or higher on the respective ACT sub-tests or (c) have earned an equivalent score on the SAT, ASSET, or ACCUPLACER exam. - 4.
-Students must complete the University of Central Arkansas online application at the following link: http://uca.edu/registrar/concurrent-enrollment-program/ - 5.
+- To enroll in any UCA Core course, the student must (a) have scored 19 or higher on the ACT Reading sub-test or (b) have earned a 26 score on the SAT assessment on the Reading sub-test or (c) have earned an equivalent score on the PSAT or ACCUPLACER exam. - To enroll in courses in English or mathematics, a student must (a) have scored 19 or higher on the respective ACT sub-test or (b) have earned an equivalent score on the SAT respective sub-test, or (c) have earned an equivalent score on the PSAT or ACCUPLACER exam. - 4.
+Students must complete the University of Central Arkansas online application at the following link: https://uca.edu/admissions/applying-to-uca/ - 5.
 Complete the Concurrent Enrollment Course Request Form - 6.
-Submit signed Parental Consent/FERPA Form
+Submit signed Concurrent Policy & Consent Form (includes FERPA acknowledgment & requires parental consent).